seancraven/CDS_book/README.md

 # Welcome
 Welcome to the readme.md of the CDS Book.
 Currently, this contains the plan for the project.
-However, I will write some short instructions on how to add pages etc and set up an enviroment such that one can contribute to the book easily.
+However, I will write some short instructions on how to add pages etc and set up an environment such that one can contribute to the book easily.

 ## Timetable
 Part 1

 Finish book in Current state:
- - [ ] Chapter 3 proofed and complete Friday 5th August.
+ - [x] Chapter 3 proofed and complete Friday 5th August.
+   - Simple Trans needs some additional work the coupling and packing into a module is more complex than anticipated
  - [ ] Chapter 2 proofed and complete Wednesday 10th August.

 Part 2